jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 So my last piece of advice is to limit your contact with people that dislike you.
 Not always possible I know, but your mental-health will thank you for it.

 Rejection is as natural as eating and sleeping.
-And from an evolutionary standpoint, it helps people learn to do things that promote interpersonal relationships.<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> But constant rejection can wreak havoc on your confidence.
+And from an evolutionary standpoint, it helps people learn to do things that promote interpersonal relationships.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> But constant rejection can wreak havoc on your confidence.

 Spend time with those that lift you up and make you feel appreciated.
 If you don’t have those people, go find them.
 Make new friends.